guiwustro/products-review/README.md

 ## Description

-Review a Product is a platform where users can discover, discuss, and review new products, apps, and tools.
+Review a Product is a platform where users can discover, discuss, and review new products.
 The goal of this project is to enable users to rate and search for products as well as interact through ratings and comments.

 ## Technologies